Iosif Vitebskiy: Early life

-Vitebskiy was born in Kiev, Ukrainian SSR, Soviet Union, and is Jewish.
-He attended Kiev State University, where he studied physical culture and sport.
+Vitebskiy was born in Kyiv, Ukrainian SSR, Soviet Union, and was Jewish.
+He attended Kyiv State University, where he studied physical culture and sport.

 Fencing career

-During his fencing career, Vitebskiy trained at Dynamo in Kiev.
+During his fencing career, Vitebskiy trained at Dynamo in Kyiv.
 He was a member of the Soviet Union and Ukrainian national teams, and won 19 medals in national championships (10 gold, 6 silver, and three bronze).
 He won several tournaments in Europe and the Soviet Union, and won in the team event at the World Fencing Championships in 1967, 1968, and 1969.
 He also won a silver medal in team épée at the 1968 Summer Olympics in Mexico City at the age of 30.

 Vitebskiy won the Veteran 60 Men’s Épée category at the Summer US National Championships in Charlotte, North Carolina, in 1999.

 Coaching

-He was head coach of the Ukraine Republic National Team for 13 years, and then served for 10 years (1988–98) as the Director of the school for high sport achievements at the State University of Ukraine.
+Vitebskiy was head coach of the Ukraine Republic National Team for 13 years, and then served for 10 years (1988–98) as the Director of the school for high sports achievements at the State University of Ukraine.
 He served for a dozen years as an assistant coach at the University of Pennsylvania of the University of Pennsylvania Quakers fencing team.

-Personal life
+Personal life and death

-Vitebskiy and his wife, Emma have two sons, Dmitriy and Alex, and lived in Philadelphia.
+Vitebskiy and his wife, Emma had two sons, Dmitriy and Alex, and lived in Philadelphia.

+Vitebskiy died on 7 December 2024, at the age of 86.